Sethk900/CS460---Databases---Team-Project/README.md

 # CS360_Project

+# To work on the interface:
+ - In the XAMPP control panel, start MySQL and Apache
+ - Move all of the necessary files (php file, css stylsheet, and all files associated with fdpf/fpdm) into the 'htdocs' subfolder of the file storage associated with xampp
+    - In Windows, the path to this subfolder should be c:/xampp/htocs
+    - Make sure all that the files you need for the project are stored in a subfolder of htdocs.
+For instance, mine are all stored in a subfolder called 'test-local'.
+ - In a web browser, enter the URL that points to the php file you are working with.
+For me, this is typically 'http://localhost/test-local/test.php'.
+ - Make changes to the php file as needed to develop the interface.
+Test the interface in the web browser.

 # Current To-Do List
 Refine MaxDeduction query (Seth)
 Add an area to the interface for the user to submit queries directly to the DB (similar to the Input and Output boxes from Joel's sandbox)
 Add an area to the interface for the employer to submit income info (we will need to authenticate the employer's identity somehow, maybe by checking their EmployerID?)
 Instead of writing to a blank PDF, configure the interface to fill a PDF with the relevant values (the form that we will fill is the 1040 on this repo)
 Make the web interface look better -- i.e. add a banner at the top of the page, some background images, and make the layout look more even and professional
 Write insert statements to add sample data to the database

 # Prospective Timeline:
 NLT 07 September: